RISCfuture/BadBehavior/README.md

   requirements).
 * IFR flights made with fewer than six approaches and one hold in the preceding six months (and no IPC accomplished).
+* Flights in type-rated aircraft without the required FAR 61.58 check having been completed.

 It prints to the terminal a list of such flights and the reasons they are out of currency.